InfluxDB schema design recommendations

 A measurement contains multiple tags and fields.

-- Tags: Key-value pairs that provide metadata for each point–for example, something to identify the source or context of the data like host, location, station, etc.
+- Tags: Key-value pairs that store metadata string values for each point–for example, a value that identifies or differentiates the data source or context–for example, host, location, station, etc. Tag values may be null.

 - Measurement: Logical grouping for time series data.
+In the InfluxDB SQL implementation, a measurement is synonymous with a table.
 All points in a given measurement should have the same tags.
 A measurement contains multiple tags and fields.

 Tags versus fields